-At their meeting in December, EU leaders are expected to discuss migration topics, the President's report on the Economic and Monetary Union, the completion of the single market, and the UK plans for the referendum.
+At their meeting in December, EU leaders discussed migration topics, the fight against terrorism, the Five Presidents' report on the Economic and Monetary Union, the completion of the single market, and the UK plans for the referendum.

-Paris hosts the 21st session of the UN Conference of the Parties (COP 21) aiming at achieving a new international agreement on climate change.
+Paris hosted the 21st session of the UN Conference of the Parties (COP 21) which reached a new international agreement on climate change.